andrescorrada/ground-truth-problems-in-business/README.md

 ### When ground truth is private - accuracy of a statistical Unique ID system without knowing the identity of the users
 This paper illustrates inferring a statistic of the ground truth when it is private - the true identity of users that arrive at a company that sells a unique ID service.
 This illustrates that it is possible to respect the privacy of users *and* measure the accuracy of your service.
 [Algebra of Ground Truth Inference for Web Unique Identifiers](./papers/bc-id-ground-truth-wsdm-2015.pdf)

+## Technology
+Data Engines Corporation owns the patent to a polynomial method for measuring the accuracy of binary classifiers when correct labels are unavailable.
+[Independent Binary Classifiers](classification/IndependentBinaryClassifiers.nb) is a Mathematica notebook that explains the basic ideas behind the approach.
+An interesting result here is that at least three classifiers are needed.
+The same limit (at least three) was encountered in the regression problem solved by the aerial mapping work discussed above.